Stu-Air/Launchy/README.md

 Project is just a learning experience for me, but you are free to use take and edit. feature requests are welcome.

-Launchy is a customisable homepage that is mobile friendly.
+Launchy is a customisable homepage.

 Features include